lino-framework/lino/docs/dev/ad.rst

   This should be called *before instantiating* your :class:`Site` class.

-  For example to enable :attr:`ml.contacts.Plugin.hide_region` to True::
+  For example to set :attr:`ml.contacts.Plugin.hide_region` to True::

     ad.configure_plugin('contacts', hide_region=True)